tdauth/warcraft-iii-wishlist/README.md

 * Render more than 2 different cliff types: Even with more different cliff types only the first 2 are rendered.
 The others are rendered as one of the first ones.
 * Initialization of `region` variables leads to crashing the game on saving it.
 * Ability `Agyd` (Create Corpse) is enabled even without the required dependencies in `areq`.
-* Changing all ability object data fields via JASS should work.
+* Changing all ability object data fields via JASS should work ([BlzSetAbilityRealLevelField is not working](https://www.hiveworkshop.com/threads/blzsetabilityreallevelfield-is-not-working.339882/), [TasAbilityField Test](https://www.hiveworkshop.com/pastebin/b2769ab71109c3634b3115937deaa34a.24187)).
 * Fix event `EVENT_PLAYER_HERO_REVIVE_CANCEL` triggering when you click on the hero icon in the queue (current solution [HeroReviveCancelEvent v1.1](https://www.hiveworkshop.com/threads/herorevivecancelevent-v1-1.293491/)).
 * Fix event `EVENT_PLAYER_HERO_REVIVE_START` not triggering when the revival of a hero is cancelled.
 * Fix the function `GetTriggerUnit` returning the hero instead of the altar for event `EVENT_PLAYER_HERO_REVIVE_START` ([question](https://www.hiveworkshop.com/threads/getting-the-reviving-altar-for-event_unit_hero_revive_start.356746/)).